juanalytics/tussi/README.md

 | **Environment**        | A running GKE cluster where services are defined via Kubernetes Service objects.                                                        |
 | **Response**           | The API Gateway's DNS resolver queries CoreDNS.
 CoreDNS resolves the name `products-api` to its stable ClusterIP.
 Kubernetes then uses `iptables` or IPVS to forward the request to one of the healthy backend pods for the service. |
 | **Response metric**    | The service name is successfully and correctly resolved to an IP address.
 DNS lookup latency is negligible (e.g., <10ms).
 The connection to the service is established successfully. |

+In GKE's VPC-native networking, each node automatically receives an alias IP range from the secondary subnet and each pod is assigned an IP from that block.
+When autoscaling adds new nodes, the control plane reserves a fresh alias IP range, updates the network routes, and pods can be scheduled immediately with new IPs.
+If a node fails, Auto Repair recreates the VM—reclaiming or reallocating its alias block—and Kubernetes transparently reschedules pods onto healthy nodes, updating their pod IPs as needed.
+During upgrades, GKE performs a surge upgrade by cordoning and draining old nodes, provisioning replacement nodes with new alias ranges, moving workloads over, and then removing the old nodes; throughout this process, Service ClusterIPs remain stable, ensuring uninterrupted connectivity without manual network reconfiguration.

 ### Cluster Pattern

 ```mermaid
 graph LR
     A["<b>Stimulus Source:</b><br/>GKE Node Pool"] --> B["<b>Stimulus:</b><br/>Node failure detected"]